A Quick Guide to Selecting a Rifle Scope

 • Fully Multi-Coated: Multiple layers of coating on all external glass surfaces.

-I wouldn’t be concerned about lens coating because most scopes these days are entirely multi-coated.
+I wouldn’t be concerned about lens coating because most scopes are multi-coated.
 Even if an area is only coated, one layer is sometimes preferable to numerous layers.
 I wouldn’t put too much emphasis on scope coatings.
 Instead, invest in a good reticle.